Kerala: Central, State Ministers spar over opening of Temples

 Slamming Muraleedharan, Surendran on Tuesday said the state government had not shown any undue haste with regard to the re-opening of temples and that he sympathises with the central minister.

-The central minister should ask his ministerial colleagues about the decision taken in the cabinet meeting onopening of places of worship.
+The central minister should ask his ministerial colleagues about the decision taken in the cabinet meeting on opening of places of worship.

 "I feel sad for him (Muraleedharan).
-The decision on opening of places of worship was taken by the central cabinet in a meeting chaired by our honorable Prime Minister.
+The decision on opening of places of worship was taken by the central cabinet in a meeting chaired by our honourable Prime Minister.

 The state government never showed any kind of haste in opening the religious places."

-The decision was not taken by the state in a jiffy, he said but after holding discussions with various religious heads and community leaders .
+The decision was not taken by the state in a jiffy, he said but after holding discussions with various religious heads and community leaders.

 "The decision of the state was taken after discussing with various religious and community leaders.